Click on SITE MAP to navigate the pages Back to Home Page Contact David

 (get the pun?)

-This photo was taken on Bournemouth beach as we did a two day run in the area.
+This photo was taken on Weymouth beach as we did a two day run in the area, including the Pavilion.
 You can see our luxury hotel in the background - yes a battered old Commer van with the band's name painted on the side (phone Durrington Walls 485) The group was based around the Amesbury and local area which is right in the middle of Salisbury Plain just by Stonehenge so this gave us opportunities to perform at the many Army bases nearby.
 The Cellars of Sound were a nice bunch of lads and managed by another great character- Ted Vaughan who also worked as a bouncer at the aforementioned Stonehenge Inn.
 Ted had spotted me on previous gigs with the Unforgiven and was always asking me to join this new band but a major stumbling block was the 35 miles away from my home in Southampton and took a good hour in those days along ordinary A and B roads.
 I eventually agreed and many of our shows were all over Wiltshire and the West with Ted driving all the way down to pick me up in the afternoon - back to Amesbury then onto the gig.
 Arrived back to drop off the other lads before driving me back home in the early hours of the morning.
 Ted then drove home for a couple of hours sleep as he had to get up early for his day job at the local Army bases!
 He was a gentle giant and a very funny guy too - we had loads of laughs throughout the time spent with this group, not forgetting that nobody dared to mess about with us lads when they saw the size of him!
 He also boasted of his younger bachelor days in the area and known as the 'Durrington Stallion'!
 We never argued with him......

 This band was originally fronted by Tex Roberg, another legendary figure on the Southampton group scene, and they had a residency at my local pub then called The Railway in Portsmouth Road Woolston.
 It was later renamed the Woolston followed by The Bridge Inn and finally The New Bridge Inn named after the bridge built across the River Itchen in 1977.
 This saw the end of the old floating bridges that used to ferry people and cars over to the Southampton side, and you may find some interesting information on these much loved forms of transport by searching on the net.
+The pub has now reverted to its original 19th C name of the Cricketers, recalling that the first Hampshire Cricket Club ground was on that spot.

 I often used to jam with this band, and was a natural replacement when Tex hit the trail, leading into my favourite time of all, with a superb bunch of musicians and mates.
 It featured bassman Graham Medley, of the Unforgiven days, with Tony Burnette on drums, along with Roy Perry on lead guitar, who sadly died a few years ago.
+These photos taken at Tony's wedding so a rare sight of us in suits!

 David Roy Graham Tony